Pet Dental Care: Worth More Than Fresh Breath

-Plaque and tarter builds up over time and can eventually lead to periodontal disease.
-Shockingly, most pets over the age of 3 exhibit at least one stage of periodontal disease (gingivitis is stage one; tooth extraction is stage four).
+Plaque and tartar build up over time and can eventually lead to periodontal disease.
+Shockingly, most pets over the age of 3 exhibits at least one stage of periodontal disease (gingivitis is stage one; tooth extraction is stage four).
 What’s worse, bacteria created by plaque can cause gums to bleed, allowing the bacteria to enter the bloodstream.
 This can result in systemic infections of the heart, liver, or kidneys.

 Beyond bad breath and bleeding gums, poor dental hygiene can manifest in the following ways:

 - Loose, broken, discolored, or missing teeth